Learnable Sparsity for Vision Generative Models: Preliminaries

+where $X_t$ is the state of a particle in the flow at time step $t$, $u_t(X_t,y)$ is the neural network that predicts the velocity of the particle $X_t$, $h$ is the update step.

-\textbf{Transformer blocks in diffusion models.} Transformer blocks are one of the major building blocks in U-Net diffusion models~\cite{rombach2022high, podell2024sdxl}.
+\textbf{Modules in transformer blocks.} Transformer blocks are one of the major building blocks in U-Net diffusion models~\citep{rombach2022high, podell2024sdxl}.
 In addition, recent diffusion transformers employ fully transformer-based architectures.
 This makes transformer blocks a primary target for pruning to improve efficiency.
-A transformer block consists of a \gls{mha} layer followed by a \gls{ffn}~\cite{vaswani2017attention}.
+A transformer block consists of \gls{mha} and \gls{ffn}~\citep{vaswani2017attention}.
 The \gls{mha} with \( h \) attention heads is defined as,

 where each \( \text{attn}_i \) is a dot product attention for head $i$, which is computed as \( \text{attn}_i = \text{softmax}\left(\frac{Q_i K_i^\top}{\sqrt{d_k}}\right) V_i \), with $Q_i = W_Q^{i} x$, $K_i=W_K^{i} x$, and $V_i=W_v^{i} x$ for an input $x$, \(W_K^i \in \mathbb{R}^{d_{\text{model}} \times d_k}\), \( W_Q^i \in \mathbb{R}^{d_{\text{model}} \times d_q} \), \( W_V^i \in \mathbb{R}^{d_{\text{model}} \times d_v} \) and \( W^O \in \mathbb{R}^{d_v \times d_{\text{model}}} \).
 Additionally, \( \| \) denotes concatenation along the feature dimension across the attention heads.
 The \gls{ffn} applied after \gls{mha} is defined as